jenlky/hugo-blog/content/writings/My terrible flirting game and the origins of it.md

 date: 2020-06-04T23:37:58+08:00
 ---

-I have noticed there's a recurring pattern to how I flirt with girls.
-For example, I happened to be walking behind the two NUS interns (C & C) on a rainy day.
-They were sharing an umbrella and walking side by side to the nearby station.
-I made fun of her by saying the both of them looked sweet sharing an umbrella together.
+I noticed there's a recurring pattern to how I flirt with girls.
+For example, I happened to be walking behind two NUS interns (C & C) on a rainy day.
+She was sharing an umbrella with the guy and walking side by side together to the nearby station.
+I made fun of her by saying the both of them looked sweet sharing an umbrella.
 It was child's play in both sense of the phrase.

 Why did I do that?
 I think I did it because she was sort of pretty and I wanted to get her attention.
 It doesn't help that I wasn't a well-respected individual in the group.
 I can't believe mean behaviour was actually my big-brain 200 IQ strat to get girls lol.
 It's been ingrained in me ever since I was young: my emotional patterns and social interaction behaviours actually bears uncanny resemblance to that of my dad's.
 I used to be the stereotypical Tsundere, cold and hostile before gradually warming up and showing a friendlier side.